-Impairment of financial assets (cont.)

-Impairment losses recognized in profit or loss, as aforementioned, in respect of an investment in an equity instrument classified as available for sale, are not reversed through profit or loss.
+When there is objective evidence of impairment as aforementioned, regarding financial assets available for sale, the cumulative loss recognized in other comprehensive income due to the decrease in the fair value of the financial assets is reclassified to income statement.
+Impairment losses recognized in income statement, as aforementioned, in respect of an investment in an equity instrument classified as available for sale, are not reversed through income statement.
 Any increase in the fair value of investments in equity instruments classified as available for sale in the period following the period in which the impairment loss was recognized, is recognized in other comprehensive income.

-With the exception of equity instruments classified as available for sale, if in a consecutive period the amount of impairment loss of financial assets is small, and the decrease is related objectively to an event occurring after the impairment was recognized, then in this case the impairment loss recognized in the past is reversed, in whole or in part, through profit or loss.
+With the exception of equity instruments classified as available for sale, if in a consecutive period the amount of impairment loss of financial assets is small, and the decrease is related objectively to an event occurring after the impairment was recognized, then in this case the impairment loss recognized in the past is reversed, in whole or in part, through income statement.
 The carrying amount of the investment in the asset at the date, on which the impairment loss is reversed, shall not exceed the amount of amortized cost of the asset which existed at that date if no impairment was previously recognized.

-The impairment loss in respect of all the financial assets is reduced directly from the carrying amount of the financial asset, except for impairment loss of trade receivables, where the carrying amount is reduced through the use of a provision account.
-When a trade receivable is uncollectible, it is written off against the provision account.
-Collection in consecutive periods of amounts previously written off, are credited against the provision account.
-Changes in the carrying amount of the provision account are recognized in profit or loss.
+The impairment loss in respect of all the financial assets is reduced directly from the carrying amount of the financial asset, with the exception of trade and other receivables where the carrying amount is reduced through the use of an allowance account.
+When a trade receivable is uncollectible, it is written off against the allowance account.
+Collection in consecutive periods of amounts previously written off, are credited against the allowance account.
+Changes in the carrying amount of the allowance account are recognized in income statement.

-q.
+r.
 Financial liabilities and equity instruments issued by the Group